hunt-genes/PPU-GenEpi/Day5/README.md

 The previous human reference genome (GRCh37) was the nineteenth version (hg19).
 The version before this was NCBI Build 36.1	released March 2006	(hg18).
 You can see more [here](https://genome.ucsc.edu/FAQ/FAQreleases.html#release1). hg19 is still widely used and people are slowly converting to hg38.

 ****From the summary statistic headers, can you tell what reference genome versions are used for each study?****

 It looks like BBJ and HUNT have SNP coordinates from hg38, but GLGC has summary statistics from hg18 and hg19.
 We must use [UCSC listOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert the hg19 coordinates to hg38 before meta-analysis.
 We can use liftOver on the command line or via the web.
 To avoid extensive file manipulation on your part, we already used this .bed file to make a new version of the GLGC results: `GLGC-LDL-hg38-alphaNumID-preMeta.txt`.
 This file also has a header that is consistent with the other two files.
 You will use this in the meta-analysis.
-The instructions for using liftOver are below.
+The instructions for using liftOver are below in case you need them in the future.

-Create a .bed file file from GLGC-LDL-preMeta.txt using Linux tools `awk` and `sed` in the following the command in terminal
+Create a .bed file file from GLGC-LDL-preMeta.txt using Linux tools `awk` and `sed`.
+In the terminal (ONLY FOR YOUR REFERENCE):
 ```
-awk 'NR > 1 {print $2"\t"$3"\t"$4"\t"$5}' GLGC-LDL-alphaNumID-preMeta.txt | sed 's/:/\t/g' | awk '{print $1"\t"$2-1"\t"$2"\t"$1":"$2"\t"$4}' > GLCG.hg19.bed
+awk 'NR > 1 {print $2"\t"$3"\t"$4"\t"$5}' GLGC-LDL-preMeta.txt | sed 's/:/\t/g' | awk '{print $1"\t"$2-1"\t"$2"\t"$1":"$2"\t"$4"\t"$5}' > GLCG.hg19.bed
 ```
-**Web option:**
+**Web option (ONLY FOR YOUR REFERENCE):**
-Upload the .bed file you made [here](http://genome.ucsc.edu/cgi-bin/hgLiftOver).
+Upload the `GLGC.hg.bed` file you made [here](http://genome.ucsc.edu/cgi-bin/hgLiftOver) if it's less than 500 mb.
+Select the genome you're coming from and the genome you're lifting over to.
-Go to **2.2**

 **Command line option (ONLY FOR YOUR REFERENCE):**
 [Download liftOver](https://hgdownload.soe.ucsc.edu/admin/exe/).